Brooklyn

 What is the origin of the Brooklyn cocktail?

-Is there a specific type of rye whiskey that works best for a Brooklyn cocktail?
+What type of rye whiskey works best in a Brooklyn cocktail?

 For a Brooklyn cocktail, a high-quality rye whiskey is recommended to enhance the drink's spiciness and complexity.
-Brands like Bulleit Rye or Rittenhouse Rye are popular choices that complement the other ingredients well.
+Look for brands that have a robust flavor profile, such as Rittenhouse or Bulleit Rye, to complement the other ingredients.